cognophile/prontostoreus/README.md

 Then run all migrations to create the database schema on a per-component basis.
 These must be run in order of component:
 1. Location
-2. Customer Details
+2. Customer
 3. Application
-4. Submission
+4. Confirmation
-5. Confirmation
+5. Invoice

 - Check status: `bin/cake migrations status -p <name>Component`
 - Migrate up: `bin/cake migrations migrate -p <name>Component {-t <target-version>}`